plain-JavaScript/plain-javascript.github.io/README.md

 ## #noframework: https://plain-JavaScript.github.io/noframework ~ [![]( https://plain-JavaScript.github.io/assets/octicon.svg)]( https://github.com/plain-JavaScript/noframework )

-#noframework is a repository maintained by [@javarome]( https://github.com/Javarome)
+#noframework is a repository maintained by [@javarome]( https://github.com/Javarome )

 "#noframework" is also a great hashtag.
 It encompasses and even greater arena of effort than "plain JavaScript".
 For example, see https://www.frameworklessmovement.org/

 Javarome's repo is the place to start to get an overview of what this project is about.
-Even of greater significance, you can begin to get an idea why this projects is significant, useful and fun.
+Even of greater significance, you can begin to get an idea why this project may be significant, useful and fun.

 ## Kitchen Sink: https://plain-JavaScript.github.io/kitchen-sink ~ [![]( https://plain-JavaScript.github.io/assets/
 octicon.svg)]( https://github.com/plain-JavaScript/kitchen-sink )